aaaboypop/N4A-V2/README.md

 # N4A-V2
 N4A Video Tools

-This GUI Tools for video/picture
+This GUI Tools for Windows
+packs everything you need for video or picture Waifu2X upscaling.

 ### Feature
  - Extension support